mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 Even if you have different variations (MyP@ssword1, MyP@ssword2, MyP@ssword3, etc.) this is a horrible idea.
 If one online service is compromised then hackers might obtain access to several of your accounts.
 To make it worse, many login names now simply use the email address.
 Did you use the same password with your Kickstarter account that you use with your email account?
-Is your Kickstarter user name whatever@gmail.com?
+Is your Kickstarter username whatever@gmail.com?
 See where I'm going?
 </p>
 <p>
 It gets even worse when you share passwords between work and personal systems.
-Sign up for some podunky online service that used terrible security practices and got hacked?
+Sign up for some podunky online service that used terrible security practices and get hacked?
 Now some shady people might possibly have your work webmail password, your CRM system password, your website administrator password, or even your VPN password.
 You can probably expect some classy porn pics smack dab on your company's website.
 </p>